underworldcode/underworld3/Jupyterbook/Theory/PointwiseFunctions.md

-# PETSc pointwise functions and UW3 functions
+# PETSc pointwise functions and solvers

 As we saw in [the Finite Element Pages], the finite element method provides a very general way to approach the numerical solution of a very wide variety of problems in continuum mechanics using a standardised, matrix-based formulation and with considerable flexibility in the choice of discretisation, mesh geometry, and the ability to deal very naturally with jumps in material properties.